Questa foto di Kgalagadi Transfrontier Park è offerta da TripAdvisor.

 The nearest fuel is available at Tshabong, a district headquarters 110 km away.

-On the approach, the last fuel stops are at Jwaneng or at Werda
+On the approach, the last fuel stops are at Jwaneng or at Werda.

 Both have only limited shopping facilities.